 Sao Tome and Principe!
 I can almost hear you say where is that?
 That question goes with the name.
 Checked out on the map, the country occupies no more than a stamp size space.
 It is Africa’s second smallest country, and the least visited according to UNWTO.

-Sao Tome and Principe is laid back, and makes no noise of its bejewelled self; but those who have visited the archipelago almost always turn its apostle.
-Its location in the “watery armpit of west and central Africa, deep in the Atlantic” provides it everything that nature could give to make blissful scenery.
+Sao Tome and Principe is laid back and makes no noise of its bejeweled self, but those who have visited the archipelago almost always turn its apostle.
+Its location in the “watery armpit of the west and central Africa, deep in the Atlantic” provides it everything that nature could give to make blissful scenery.

-In Sao Tome, Monte Café—a coffee plantation on the Island is usually a first stop for many—that is after seeing some villages and waterfalls.
-A stopover at a beachside restaurant and general city tour that includes seeing the cathedral, independence square, a colonial fort and the presidential palace, form a part of a day itinerary.
+In Sao Tome, Monte Café—a coffee plantation on the Island is usually the first stop for many—that is after seeing some villages and waterfalls.
+A stopover at a beachside restaurant and general city tour that includes seeing the cathedral, independence square, a colonial fort and the presidential palace, form a part of a daily itinerary.